AndriiZakharenko/accounting-app/readme.md

 ### Code requirements
 You have to work inside `src/createServer.js`.
 You should create, set up and return an express app from `createServer` function.
-> ❗️You shouldn't call `app.listen(...)`.
-I's done in tests and in the `main.js` You might create additional files and might not, but no one can guarantee approve by mentor 😉.

-## How to work
-- `npm run dev` - to start server with auto-restart on code change.
-- `npm start` - just starts the server.
-- `npm run test:watch` - **[Recommended]** runs tests in watch mode (rerun them automatically on change).
-- `npm test` - runs ESLint and tests once.
-- `npm run lint` - runs ESLint.
-- `npm run lint:fix` - runs ESLint and fix fixable errors.